Ferenc Feketehalmy-Czeydner

-Vitéz Ferenc Feketehalmy-Czeydner (22 November 1890 – 5 November 1946) was a Hungarian military officer who had a significant role in the Novi Sad massacre during the Second World War.
+Vitéz Ferenc Feketehalmy-Czeydner (22 November 1890 – 5 November 1946), born Franz Zeidner, was a Hungarian military officer who had a significant role in the Novi Sad massacre during the Second World War.

 Military career

+Feketehalmy-Czeydner was born in Piski (modern Simeria) as Franz Zeidner into a Saxon family as the volksdeutsche (ethnic Germans) of Transylvania were known.
+Most of the families of the volksdeutsche of Transylvania had arrived in the Middle Ages were believed to be from the Saxony region of Germany, hence the moniker of Saxons that was applied to them.
+His first language was German, but he was fluent in Hungarian.
+In the military of Austria-Hungary, German was the language of command and as such Hungarian volksdeutsche tended to do well as officers as they did not have to learn German as the ethnic Hungarians did.

 After training at the artillery cadet school in Traiskirchen and Theresia Military Academy, Feketehalmy-Czeydner became a lieutenant in 1910 for Zeidner Feldhaubitzregiment No. 12.
 During World War I, where he served as an artillery and staff officer and attained the rank of captain.
 After the war, he joined the newly founded Royal Hungarian Army, where he served in 1921 as a staff officer at the 7th Mixed Brigade in Miskolc.
 Additionally, he taught at the Hungarian Military Academy.

-In the inter-war period, he changed his surname in German to Feketehalmy-Czeydner.
+In the inter-war period, he changed his surname from Zeidner to the more Magyar-sounding Feketehalmy-Czeydner.
+His wife, Anna, was also a volksdeutsche, and reflecting his background Feketehalmy-Czeydner was always very proud of his Germanic heritage while at the same time being very loyal to Hungary.
 In 1928, he was transferred to the Ministry of Defence, and, in 1929, was promoted to lieutenant colonel.
 From November 1934 he was deputy director of the aviation ministry, and in March 1938 he became Air Force Chief of Section in the Ministry of Defence.

 In November 1938 he took over as commander of the 6th Infantry Brigade and was promoted to Major General the following year.
 From March 1940 he was Chief of General Staff of the Hungarian First Army before he was appointed as Commanding General of the Fifth Army Corps stationed in Szeged in August 1941.
 In November of that year he was promoted to Lieutenant General.